-Legacy building is a strategy using permanent life insurance to offer death benefit protection along with an tax-efficient way to pass along assets to beneficiaries.
+Legacy building is a strategy using permanent life insurance to offer death benefit protection along with a tax-efficient way to pass along assets to beneficiaries.
 Typically, the strategy starts with funds the client already plans to pass along to family.
-These funds are transferred to a life insurance policy, which may immediately increase the amount in the form of the death benefit.
+These funds are used to purchase a life insurance policy, which may immediately increase the amount in the form of the death benefit.

-Pam is a busy and successful 65-year-old vice president at a public relations firm.
+Your female client is a 65-year-old vice president at a public relations firm.

-Over the years, Pam has prepared well for her retirement and is financially stable.
-She’s able to meet her financial needs after she leaves the corporate world and is now looking to slow down and prepare for retirement.
+She has met her financial needs after she leaves the corporate world and is now looking to slow down and prepare for retirement.

 The only life insurance protection she has is through her employer, which she realizes is not enough to provide for her adult children.
 Her children are beginning families, and she wants wants them to be financially protected when she is no longer around.
-Pam has set aside money specifically for this purpose, but she’s not sure about the best approach for passing on these funds.
-The funds are currently sitting in a savings account earning very little interest.
-Pam is uncertain of how to go about putting her wishes in place.
+She has set aside money specifically for this purpose, but she’s not sure about the best approach for passing on these funds.
+The funds are currently in a savings account.

-Is there a way for Pam to meet her life insurance needs while helping her efficiently pass funds along to her children?
+Is there a way for your client to meet her life insurance needs while helping her efficiently pass funds along to her children?

-Pam meets with her life insurance agent to discuss her death benefit protection needs along with her desire to pass along a legacy.
-The agent takes a thorough look at her finances and explains to Pam that with life insurance, she can financially protect her children now and at the same time put a plan in place that would pass the funds she has already set aside to her children.
-Pam decides on a life insurance policy.
-Here are a few reasons why she chose the policy:
+Your client meets with youto discuss her life insurance death benefit protection needs along with her desire to pass along a legacy.
+You take a thorough look at her finances and explain to her that with life insurance, she can financially protect her children now and at the same time put a plan in place that would pass the funds she has already set aside to her children.
+Here are a few reasons why she chose a life insurance policy:

 - Immediate death benefit protection.
-Pam can gain peace of mind from the start with death benefit protection that will be there
+Your client can gain peace of mind from the start with death benefit protection that will be there

 for her children.
-When Pam passes way, the death benefit passes generally income tax-free to heirs.1
+When your client passes way, the death benefit passes generally income tax-free to beneficiaries.1

 - Probate-free.
-When Pam completes the beneficiary designation naming her children on her life insurance policy, she is using
+When your client completes the beneficiary designation naming her children on her life insurance policy, she is using

 a non-probate transfer, which means the death benefit will pass directly to her children.